tanzimation/Covid-data-analysis/README.md

 # Covid-data-analysis
-Analysis on Covid-19 till June 2021.
-You can see this analysis in form of histogram,bar and scatter plot.
-Just type the form and get the analysis.
+The Analysis is on Covid-19 issues from 2020-2021(till June) This analysis is processed with histogram, bar chart, stack and scatter plot.
+Select the desired one for checking out the survey.